 The Tribal Hidage is a contested list of thirty-four tribes, which was compiled in Anglo-Saxon England some time between the 7th and the 9th century.
 It lists a number of independent kingdoms and smaller territories from south of the Humber and indicates the number of hides, which they covered, consisted of or ruled over.
 The list has survived in three different versions: one from the 11th century, another from the 17th century and a third version, which can be found in six different medieval manuscripts.

-Nevertheless, there may be a near-universal agreement that the text originates from Mercia, which heads the list and seems to have constituted the “centre of the world” as recorded in the hidage.
+Nevertheless, there is a near-universal agreement that the text originates in Mercia, which heads the list and seems to have constituted the “centre of the world” as recorded in the hidage.
 Some historians, though, are of the opinion that the list was in fact compiled in Northhumbria as Anglo-Saxon kings did not at first impose the payment of tribute upon their own country.
-However, the tribal hidage is by others perceived as a list compiled at the exact period in time, when this practice seems to have shifted.
+However, the Tribal Hidage is by others perceived as a list compiled at the exact period in time, when this practice seems to have shifted.